Far Away in Time

 Far Away in Time was a 1987 CD compilation of tracks by Martha and the Muffins.
-The compilation consisted of Metro Music (the band's first album) in its entirety (tracks 1-10), plus four tracks from Trance and Dance (tracks 12-15), two tracks from This is the Ice Age (tracks 16-17), and the non-album single "Insect Love" (track 11).
+The compilation consisted of Metro Music (the band's first album) in its entirety (tracks 1–10), plus four tracks from Trance and Dance (tracks 12–15), two tracks from This is the Ice Age (tracks 16–17), and the non-album single "Insect Love" (track 11).

 The album was compiled without any input from the band, and the poorly researched liner notes by Jon Hotten (on the 1993 re-issue) contain numerous errors about the history of the band's various line-ups, as well as several errors about the origins of the tracks on this compilation.
 The correct information is listed above.

+The album title is from the lyrics of "Echo Beach".